Aparnarr/Pravega-release-notes/issue-list.md

-# Issues addressed in Pravega version v0.4.0.
+# Issues addressed in Pravega Version v0.4.0.

 Below is a summary of the issues addressed in the [V0.4.0 release](https://github.com/pravega/pravega/releases) of Pravega.
 For full documentation of the release, a guide to [get started](), and information about the project, see the [Pravega website]() and [Pravega Github Repository]().

 The [documentation]() for the most recent release can be found at Pravega website.